- IB

 Reconstruct the graph and label each edge with its weight.

-For the directed graph given by the adjacency table:
+[3]Consider a directed graph defined by the following adjacency table: